libkafe/kafe/README.md

 When executed, Kafe CLI will look for a file named `kafe.lua` in the current working direcory.
 This file will be interpreted and requested tasks from it will be executed against all relevant remote servers.

+### Local tasks and local execution environment

+From version 1.1.4, Kafe adds support for local scripting using `kafe local` command line interface.
+This is simply a shortcut that allows for writing local automation tasks, local scripts and similar directly in Kafe and allows Kafe to be used as build automation framework and local task runner.

+**NOTE:** in local, APIs like `exec`, `shell` are simply aliased to `local_shell` and `local_exec`.

 #### SSH and SSH authentication